willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 **Return response code**<br>
 Any response from the integration, including an error, must have an HTTP response code `200 OK`.
 The response body must have the status and error message that reflects the appropriate sub call error state.
 Any response from the integration other than `200 OK` is treated as an error and returned to the caller (client or Microsoft Graph).

-###### Make Shifts read-only if you want to set up a one-way sync
+###### If you want to set up a one-way sync, make Shifts read-only

 For a one-way sync, you must make Shifts read-only so that users can't make changes in Shifts.
 To make Shifts read-only, return a failure response for all requests from Shifts.

-For example, if you don't want users making changes to shifts in the schedule, this endpoint must return a failure response whenever it receives a request regarding a `shift` entity.
+For example, to block users from making changes to shifts in the schedule, this endpoint must return a failure response whenever it receives a request regarding a `shift` entity.

 ###### Example